 In brief, the ISO 27001 standard sets the groundwork for how organizations should create their information security management system (ISMS).
 The requirements all aim (in some way or another) to help organizations implement adequate resources and controls for the establishment, application, management, and continuous improvement of their ISMS.
 These requirements serve as a roadmap to ensure that your ISMS is robust and can protect your organization and clients against the changing information security threat landscape.

 It’s important to also note that ISO 27001 is not just about what you should do, but also about proving how you do it.
-Documentation and evidence of compliance play a crucial role in the ISO 27001certification process.
+Compliance documentation and evidence play a crucial role in the ISO 27001 certification process.

 The Key Requirements of ISO 27001